AGoodnight/AGoodnight/README.md

 ### Current Dives

 - Machine Learning, diving into the statistical engine that drives it.
 (Regression, Perceptrons, etc...)
-- Command Line Tooling ( Creating produciticity tools for my everyday use )
+- Command Line Tooling ( Creating productivity tools for my everyday use )
   <br/>
   <br/>